kangarko/docs/docs/guides/localization/commands.md

 # Localizing Commands

 Welcome to the `MineBot` localization guide.

-Here, you will find detailed instructions on how to localize different commands to tailor your bot's functionality to your specific language requirements.
+Here, you will find instructions on how to translate parts of the bot to your own language or needs.

 - [Click here for example config](../../examples/localization/commands.md)

 !!! warning
     - Please do not try to change anything that is not said to change below, this will prevent the bot from working.

-I will explain this part using three different examples.
+Here are three examples to help you understand how translations work.

 ## Simple Commands
 ```markdown